 Pumpkin Oatmeal Cookies with Chocolate Chips

 We must have a pumpkin cookie in our fall baking repertoire!
-We have a caramel apple oatmeal skillet cookie, pecan brown sugar cookies, and even double chocolate gluten free cookies.
-But, truth be told, I have avoided making a pumpkin cookie for fear that the pumpkin flavor wouldn’t come through.
+We have a caramel apple oatmeal skillet cookie, pecan brown sugar cookies, and even double chocolate gluten free cookies

 Why You’ll Love These Pumpkin oatmeal Cookies